hmorris3293/LAMP-on-Ubuntu-16.04/README.md

 https://www.linode.com/stackscripts/view/73586

-This is a Linode StackScript, please feel free to offer suggests as you see fit.
+This is a Linode StackScript that I've created, please feel free to offer suggests as you see fit.